kcorkan/python-app-mgmt-example/README.md

-# Example App Management scriptt
+# Example App Management script

 This script contains examples for how to:
 * create a dashboard page in Rally
-* add an app to a dashboard page and install html based on a github urls
+* add one or more custom app(s) to a dashboard page
+* install html based on a github urls
-* configure the app
+* configure the app(s)

 ### Usage